-Implementation of the CCRMP iswill be carried out through the CCIP (Appendix A), which establishes a regulatory framework for stabilizing the channel.
-Central to this approach is the Technical Advisory CommitteeTAC., which will The TAC is charged with identifying and establishing as prioritypriorities for channel improvement projects, monitoring various issues related to the hydraulic_flowcharacteristics of flow of in the creek, and reviewing and commenting on proposed projects within the channel area.
-Channel improvements made pursuant to the CCRMP and CCIP will require a Floodplain_Flood Hazard_Development Permit.
-The TAC will review all permit applications for projects within the CCRMP boundary prior to their issuance by the Floodplain Administrator (or designee) and provide recommendations on design, and whether the permit is consistent with the Plan, the implementing ordinances, and other programmatic "blanket" permits issued by jurisdictional agencies.
-Thus, the requirements of the CCRMP and CCIP will be implemented through the Floodplain_Flood Hazard_Development Permit.
+Implementation of the CCRMP is carried out through the CCIP (Appendix A), which establishes a regulatory framework for stabilizing the channel.
+Central to this approach is the TAC.
+The TAC is charged with identifying and establishing priorities for channel improvement projects, monitoring various issues related to the hydraulic characteristics of flow in the creek, and reviewing and commenting on proposed projects within the channel area.
+Channel improvements made pursuant to the CCRMP and CCIP require a Flood Hazard Development Permit.
+The TAC will review all permit applications for projects within the CCRMP boundary prior to their issuance by the Floodplain Administrator (or designee) and provide recommendations on design, and whether the permit is consistent with the Plan, the implementing ordinances, and other programmatic permits issued by jurisdictional agencies.
+Thus, the requirements of the CCRMP and CCIP will be implemented through the Flood Hazard Development Permit.
 Unlike the past, where individual property owners modified the creek independently, with sometimes adverse consequences, the CCIP provides a consistent means for coordinating activities along the channel.